thomaswilburn/srccon-slackbot/README.md

-An experimental Slackbot that osts reminders into a Slack channel when SRCCON 2016 sessions with live transcripts are about to start.
-Built with Botkit.
+An experimental Slackbot that posts reminders into a Slack channel when SRCCON 2016 sessions with live transcripts are about to start.
+Built with [Botkit](https://github.com/howdyai/botkit).